 This will allow pedestrians a little more room for walking and less competition for sidewalk with bikes now that everyone has their own space.
 Lets hope this allows businesses to breath a little easier as well, having more space for outside seating and increased pedestrian traffic because the nice sidewalks.
 Even though the street is a little more narrow this has not affected traffic and things still flow through town.

 One of our favorite green buildings is the Tendenza Parking Garage.
 Yes there is a parking garage under all the green!
 Each floor has planters around the edges with tubes for watering.
 This makes for a cooler temperature in the garage and an attractive building.
-To make this building even more green they use the roof for a fitness class like crossfit.
-This gives people a great view of the city and a lot of fresh air.

 New condo building in Playa Del Carmen are getting a little greener as well.
 Older buildings used to be concrete boxes and built with little thought to landscaping and replanting.
 A good example of the newer look to Playa Del Carmen is the Papaya building on Calle 6Bis or 6 1/2 Street between 20th and 25th Avenues.
 Not only did they use the courtyard to plant large palms but used the roof for green planting and small spaces around the building for hearty plants like bamboo and vines to cover the walls.
 The usage of vines on the wall is a great idea because it keeps the sun off of them and keeps it cooler, this reduces the heat the wall radiates back into the air in the evening.
 Every little thing helps keep buildings cooler.
 If you visit this building you will notice how fresh it is inside as well.
 Shaded walkways and open cross breezes keep the interior cool as well.